mrbooshehri/my_devops-journey/docker/README.md

 ```bash
 docker event [Option]
 ```
-For example when you stop a container 4 events happen inorder to do so
+For example when you stop a container 4 events happen in order to do so
 1. Container kill
 1. Container die
 1. Network disconnect